0xdefiant/handbook-agent/README.md

 - `weighted <query>` - Use weighted fields for more relevant results
 - `help` - Display help information
 - `exit` - Exit the program

+### Analyzing a PDF

+If things aren't working, use this script to analyze a PDF and get AI recommendations for search optimization:

+bash
+python pdf_analyzer.py path/to/your/document.pdf

+This will:
+- Extract text with formatting information
+- Categorize text based on formatting
+- Get AI recommendations for search optimization
+- Create a searchable index structure

 ## Example